auchenberg/kenneth.io/source/_posts/2015-09-30-stepping-down-as-copenhagenjs-organizer.md

 ## Meetup evolved into ColdFront Conference

 Two [years ago](https://kenneth.io/blog/2014/04/09/introducing-coldfront-conference/) I started [ColdFront Conference](http://coldfrontconf.com), which was an idea that came up among us organizers, as we wanted to take the local community to an international level.
 I ended up being the one executing on the idea, and just a few weeks ago, we ran the [second ColdFront](http://2015.coldfrontconf.com), and the [feedback been incredible](https://storify.com/auchenberg/coldfront-conference-2015).
-But organizing a conference is an incredible time consuming thing, and combining it with a monthly meetup, is a bit too time consuming, if I also want to be able to do other things.
+But organizing a conference is an incredible time consuming thing, and combining it with a monthly meetup, is a bit too time consuming.

 So now that I’m back in Copenhagen I’ve decided to take a step back, and look at all the many projects I’m involved with, and revise how my commitment should be.